Starring: Willem Dafoe, Robert Pattinson

 Solitary confinement makes people do desperate things.
 As Ephraim and Thomas grow closer, questions of sanity and superiority become knottier, and claustrophobic cacophony reigns supreme.
 The Lighthouse sometimes has the playfulness of a perverted nursery rhyme, but its lifespan will certainly survive much longer.
 The rest of this year’s titles will have to paddle furiously hard to try and compete with the brilliance of this scary, sweaty, silly sensation.

 Reviewed at the 2019 Festival de Cannes.
-The Lighthouse is yet to receive a UK release date.
+The Lighthouse will be released on 31 January 2020.

 |What||The Lighthouse review|

 31 Jan 20 – 31 Jan 21, TIMES VARY